-The University has flourished under the Jesuits, growing from a primarily commuter school with fewer than 1,000 students to a broadly regional, comprehensive university with a total enrollment of approximately 5,500 students in undergraduate, graduate and nontraditional programs.
+The University has flourished under the Jesuits, growing from a primarily commuter school with fewer than 1,000 students to a broadly regional, comprehensive university with a total enrollment of over 5,300 students in undergraduate, graduate and nontraditional programs.

 In these early years of the 21st century, the University is building on its historical and educational heritage guided by its "Engaged, Integrated, Global" strategic plan for 2015-2020.
 This plan guides the University's efforts in ever-improving the education and formation of students in the Catholic, Jesuit educational tradition through learning experiences that are transformative and reflective.
 Integrated teaching and learning opportunities across disciplines and programs emphasize understanding, discernment

 On September 16, 2011, before delegates representing nearly 100 colleges, universities and learned societies from across the country joining nearly 2,000 dignitaries, students, faculty, staff and community members, the University conducted an Inauguration Ceremony for its 25th president, Kevin P. Quinn, S.J.
 Currently, Rev. Herbert Keller, S.J., is serving as interim president during the 2017-18 academic year.
 In July 2018, Scott R. Pilarz, S.J., began his second tenure as president of The University of Scranton.
 He is the 27th president of the University.